 - Primarily individual private car ownership

 - Much as today

-- Combustion engines
+- Internal combustion engines

 - Why Hell?

 - Dramatically increased VMT and pollution

 - Potentially increased congestion

 - Parking

-- Private ownership for those with specialized vehicle needs. - Fleet ownership will serve everybody else. - Engines: electric - Insurance: product liability - Not clear when we will get there, but this is the likely model. - 2030 for widespread adoption in many regions.
+- Private ownership for those with specialized vehicle needs. - Fleet ownership will serve everybody else. - Engines: electric - Not clear when we will get there, but this is the likely model.